 - Align your team

 If you’re concerned about losing a strategic account or need to reevaluate how your sales process aligns with your customer’s path, let Miller Heiman Group guide you.
 We’ll show you how our industry-leading approaches, including our Large Account Management Process, can help you win at strategic account management.
+By using our Gold Sheet, now integrated with our Scout sales analytics platform, you’ll learn how to build actionable account management plans that lead to success for both sellers and buyers.

 Contact us to see how Miller Heiman Group can help.